Accretion history dependence of the halo depletion radius: Depletion radius dependence on the mass accretion rate

 \subsection{Dependence on mass accretion rate}

 Figure~\ref{fig:prof_on_mar} shows the normalized profiles of group-mass halos in different $\Gdyn$ bins.
 All profiles exhibit systematic variations with $\Gdyn$.
-The dependence of the density slope profile on $\Gdyn$ has been investigated in detail in previous works \citep{2014ApJ...789....1D,More2015}, where higher $\Gdyn$ is associated with a steeper outer density slope and a smaller splashback radius.
+The dependence of the density slope profile on $\Gamma$ has been investigated in detail in previous works \citep{DK14,More15}, where higher $\Gamma$ is associated with a steeper outer density slope and a smaller splashback radius.
+We should note that those works used $\rtwom$ as the rescaling radius, with $z=0.5$ as the initial epoch, while our dynamical-time definition corresponds to an initial redshift of $z\approx0.36$.
+Nevertheless, the qualitative trend remains the same.

 The MFR profile exhibits a closely related trend.
 Since $\mathrm{MFR}(r)$ combines the density and radial velocity fields, its overall shape largely traces coherent inflow and outflow motions.
-The dependence of the radial velocity profile on the mass accretion rate has been reported in \citet{2014ApJ...789....1D}.
+The dependence of the radial velocity profile on the mass accretion rate has been reported in \citet{DK14}.
 However, the extrema of the MFR and radial velocity profiles do not strictly coincide, reflecting the additional modulation by the local density distribution.
 This demonstrates that the depletion radius, defined by the minimum of the MFR profile, is connected to but not trivially determined by the velocity field alone.
 The qualitative similarity among the depletion radius, the splashback radius, and the radius of maximum infall velocity suggests that these characteristic scales arise from a common underlying dynamical process.

-The MFR profile therefore provides a complementary diagnostic of halo dynamics by encoding both the kinematic and density structure of the halo outskirts. halos with higher $\Gdyn$ exhibit a more pronounced inflow, producing a deeper minimum in the MFR profile and a more contracted depletion radius.
+The MFR profile therefore provides a complementary diagnostic of halo dynamics by encoding both the kinematic and density structure of the halo outskirts.
+Halos with higher $\Gdyn$ exhibit a more pronounced inflow, producing a deeper minimum in the MFR profile and a more contracted depletion radius.
 At the same time, enhanced outflow within the virial radius becomes apparent for high $\Gdyn$ halos, consistent with the presence of recently accreted material that has passed pericenter and is approaching splashback.
 In contrast, low $\Gdyn$ halos show weaker net mass transport within $\rvir$ and are closer to dynamical equilibrium, reflecting a quieter recent accretion history.

 Beyond the virial radius, low $\Gdyn$ halos exhibit relatively elevated density and net outflow, indicative of a more extended mass distribution dominated by backsplash material rather than first infall.
 This shifts the minimum of the MFR profile to larger radii, leading to a larger depletion radius.
 Together, these trends provide a physical interpretation for the strong dependence of the depletion radius on the recent mass accretion rate.
 This motivates a quantitative characterization of the depletion radius as a function of the accretion rate, which we present in the following sections.